 View of Skellig Michael’s rugged cliffs rising from the Atlantic Ocean, with stone steps and landing structures visible at the base of the UNESCO World Heritage Site in County Kerry, Ireland.

-Walking Holidays and Outdoor Adventures in Skellig Michael World Heritage Site
+Walking Holidays & Outdoor Adventures on Skellig Michael UNESCO World Heritage Site

 Sacred Monastic Steps, Atlantic Cliffs, and Ireland’s Wild Edge